FansubDB/fansubdb.github.io/README.md

 	}],
 	"ova": [{
 		"name": "Anime C",
-		"image": "URL from MAL of the Anime C",
+		"image": "link from CDN MAL of the picture of Anime C", "group": [{
-		"group": [{
 			"status": "release",
 			"detail": [{